ravindranath-sawane/Machine_Learning_Algorithms/README.md

 <h1 align="center">Machine Learning Algorithms</h1>

+The prevalence of machine learning has been increasing tremendously in recent years due to the high demand and advancements in technology.
+The potential of machine learning to create value out of data has made it appealing for businesses in many different industries.
+Most machine learning products are designed and implemented with off-the-shelf machine learning algorithms with some tuning and minor changes.
+There is a wide variety of machine learning algorithms that can be grouped in three main categories:
+# Supervised learning
+In this algorithms model the relationship between features (independent variables) and a label (target) given a set of observations.
+Then the model is used to predict the label of new observations using the features.
+Depending on the characteristics of target variable, it can be a classification (discrete target variable) or a regression (continuous target variable) task.
+# Unsupervised learning algorithms try to find the structure in unlabeled data.
+# Reinforcement learning algorithms
+They works based on an action-reward principle.
+An agent learns to reach a goal by iteratively calculating the reward of its actions.

+In this repository, I will cover the most common algorithms in the all categories.
+In further notes types are explained with definition.

 # Broadly there are 3-types of Machine Learning Algorithms
 # 1. Supervised Learning
 How it works: This algorithm consist of a target / outcome variable (or dependent variable) which is to be predicted from a given set of predictors (independent variables).
 Using these set of variables, we generate a function that map inputs to desired outputs.
 The training process continues until the model achieves a desired level of accuracy on the training data.
 Examples of Supervised Learning: Regression, Decision Tree, Random Forest, KNN, Logistic Regression etc.